 4. Gone Girl (2014)

 Gone Girl is a novel by Gillian Flynn, and soon after its publication in 2012, it was made into a movie starring Ben Affleck and Rosamund Pike.
 When Nick (Affleck)'s wife Amy (Pike) suddenly goes missing on their anniversary, evidence pinpoints him as the culprit.

 This is a fantastic suspense movie that keeps you guessing at every turn.
 Did Nick really kill his wife?
 Is Amy not as sweet and innocent as she seems?
 Has her dead body been dumped in a shallow grave somewhere or is she still out there?
 I've seen this movie several times and with great acting from one of my favourite actresses and some seriously good storytelling, it's highly recommended to lovers of thrillers.

-These characteristics were cleverly woven into these three films and the actresses did great jobs of making us absolutely hate them!
+These characteristics were cleverly woven into these five films and the actresses did great jobs of making us absolutely hate them!
 Which movie do you think you'll check out first, or have you seen any of them already?

 Questions & Answers